Cookie preferences

 All training sessions in the program tend to be delivered online.
 The Girl Icons receive training in handling their smartphones as well as gaining basic digital skills to operate Zoom, Google, YouTube and WhatsApp.
 The delivery of the curriculum from fundamental rights of girls to Sex Education, Menstrual Hygiene to Financial Literacy is delivered online along-with in-person mentoring provided by the Alumni of the Girl Icon program.

-Community Leadership
+Community Leadership through Peer Education Model

-At the 14-month milestone of the program, each Girl Icon is required to identify and lead a cohort of 20 girls from her community who should be between 12 and 18 years old.
+At the 3-month milestone of the program, each Girl Icon is required to identify and lead a cohort of 20 girls from her community who should be between 12 and 18 years old.
 The Girl Icons are expected to impart the same life-skills leadership education they have received to this peer group.
 This exercise teaches the Girl Icons necessary skills in leadership and builds their confidence in leading their peer group in identifying a social issue which the team then creates a strategy to address.

 Raising Awareness